RyzinGit/AutoLoL-GUI/README.md

-# LoLAutoPickBot
+# AutoLoL-GUI
-LoLAutoPickBot is non-API based automation software for League of Legends.
+AutoLoL-GUI is non-API based automation software for League of Legends.
 ##
 ![Screenshot1](app1.png)